Your expert guide to planning an awesome 2 week Yucatán itinerary

 Mayapán is a large Maya archaeological site, on the way to Ruta Puuc, where you will find another, smaller, Temple of Kukulkan.
 It was the last major Maya capital before the Spanish invasion.
 In this fascinating walled city, once home to 12,000 residents, you will find ancient murals and stuccos.

-Nearby there are great cenote options including Yaal Utzil, Telchacillo, Noh-Mozon
+⭐️ There are great cenote options in this area including Yaal Utzil, Telchacillo, Noh-Mozon

 Recommended restaurants